Tethik/lame-cli-programs/README.md

 * `vaultauth` : Script that returns a fresh vault token

 ## Mac OS
+For the lesser Unix users who sometimes struggle a bit.
 Trouble running these scripts once installed?
 Try adding the following directory to your `$PATH`.
 ```
 /Users/<you>/Library/Python/3.6/bin
 ```